sholmes8/business-filing-processor/README.md

 > Designed and optimized a compliance-driven business filing workflow using system design principles, requirements engineering, and process improvement techniques.

+> 💡 **Impact:** Reduced workflow inefficiencies by redesigning manual processes into a structured, scalable system model.

 > ⚠️ **Note:** This project is inspired by real-world operations.
 All details have been generalized to maintain confidentiality.

 ---